Effective March1, 2021

 - Pet owners or their pet’s caretakers must clean up and dispose of their animal’s waste.

-- The Board of Directors, after affording the pet owner due process as set out in the Bylaws and Rules, has the authority to levy a fine or order a nuisance pet removed from the premises.
+- The Board, after affording the pet owner due process as set out in the Bylaws and Rules, has the authority to levy a fine or order a nuisance pet removed from the premises.